-The Company has obtained interest free loan from its holding company.
+The Company has provided interest free loan to its holding company.
 Such interest free loans are measured at fair values determined using a present value technique with inputs that include future cash flows and discount rates that reflect assumptions that market participants would apply in pricing such loans.
-The difference between the transaction price and the fair value of such loans have been recognised as equity component in the books of the Company.
-The loan component is subsequently measured at amortised costs and interest expense is recognised using effective interest rate method.
-On modification in the terms of such loans wherein they became repayable at the option of the borrower resulting in it becoming perpetual debt such loans including accrued interest up to the date of modification have been treated as other equity.
+The difference between the transaction price and the fair value of such loans has been debited to other equity in the books of the Company.
+The loan component is subsequently measured at amortised costs and interest income is recognised using effective interest rate method.